Nominations Open For the 2020 Aubrey J. Tingle Prize

 Previous recipients include clinician scientists whose research has redefined patient care and disease prevention, in areas ranging from women’s health to sepsis and HIV/AIDs.

 Nominate a BC-based clinician scientist who:

 - Is actively engaged in clinical or health services and policy research.

 - Is internationally recognized for their research and its translation to improve health and the health system.

 - Goes above and beyond to mentor more junior investigators.

 Nominations, consisting of two letters of support plus the nominee’s CV and publication list, will be reviewed by a volunteer panel of researchers with expertise in practice-relevant health and health system research.
-Their recommendation will be forwarded to the executive committee of MSFHR’s Board of Directors for ratification.
+Nomination deadline: 5 p.m.
+PST, Friday, February 7, 2020.

-The 2019 Aubrey J. Tingle Prize will be presented on April 4, 2019, as part of the 21st Annual LifeSciences BC Awards.
+The 2020 Aubrey J. Tingle Prize will be presented April 2, 2020, at the 22nd Annual LifeSciences BC Awards celebration.

 The Aubrey J. Tingle Prize was created to honour the important role that Dr. Tingle played as founding president & CEO of MSFHR from 2001 to his retirement in 2008.
 A pediatrician and immunologist, Dr. Tingle has maintained a lifelong interest in the role of viruses in disease, with particular interest in rubella arthritis and juvenile diabetes.